soumya-debug/java-fsd/README.md

 6 Write a program to demonstrate a dependency injection.

+==>Phase-4 Practice Project: Assisted Practice(Customise your application using bootstrap)

+1 Import Bootstrap in Your Application .

+2 Develop a Static Web Page .

+3 Create a form using Bootstrap.

+4 Navigation and Pagination.

 7 You are given a project to demonstrate RESTful with Spring Boot.

-==>Phase-3 Practice Project: Assisted Practice(Webservices in Java)

-1 Create a project to demonstrate microservices with Spring Boot.